leetmaa/KMCLib/python/doc/source/plugins.rst

 KMCRateCalculatorPlugin
 -------------------------
-The KMCRateCalculatorPluin is used to customize the calculation of rates in the KMC simulation.
-A user defined RateCalculator plugin must inherit from the KMCRateCalculatorPlugin base class as in this example:
+The :py:class:`KMCRateCalculatorPluin` is used to customize the calculation of rates in the KMC simulation.
+A user defined :py:class:`RateCalculator` plugin must inherit from the :py:class:`KMCRateCalculatorPlugin` base class as in this example:

 .. code-block:: python